bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 | Sites & Routes | read-only | `store_sites_read_only` |
 | Storefront API Tokens | generate tokens | `store_storefront_api` |

-4. Click **Update & Close**.
+4. On the **App Supported Features** tab, indicate that this is a multi-storefront enabled app.

-5. Click **Confirm Update**.
+5. Click **Update & Close**, then click **Confirm Update** to acknowledge the OAuth scopes you configured.

 Further steps in this guide require access to the Dev Portal, so keep it handy.

 ## Configure Stripe

-We've designed this integration to use Stripe Connect so that your app can take payments with separate Stripe accounts for each of your merchants' stores.
-Because of this, you'll need two Stripe accounts.
-One for the app's Connect account, and another, which is what the merchant connects to the app and BC store (in the payments area) themselves.
-Following this configuration, your app will be able to handle multi-tenant Stripe API requests and webhooks, and you'll have a test merchant account to test payments and subscriptions.
+We've designed this integration to use Stripe Connect so that your app can use one connection to submit payments to multiple merchants' previously configured Stripe accounts.

+In fact, this is an obligate multi-tenant app, even if you build it for a single merchant's use.
+The respective architectures of the Stripe and BigCommerce APIs on which this app relies require the app to make charges using the **merchant-specific Stripe account's public key** and the **app-specific Stripe account's secret key**.

+This arrangement provides the following benefits:
+* The merchant can change the Stripe account they use without breaking the integration.
+* The merchant's own Stripe account stores all shopper payment history, subscription and one-time purchase alike.
+* It limits the app's PCI compliance burden.

+In development, you'll work with two Stripe accounts; one that simulates a merchant's pre-existing account, and another that you configure as the app's dedicated Stripe Connect-enabled account.

 <!-- theme: info -->
-> #### Why two accounts? (>>> sarah to make this its own non-callout section, move some to overview)
-> This is an obligate multi-tenant app, even if you build it for a single merchant's use.
-That is, under the covers the app must make charges using the **merchant-specific Stripe account's public key** and the **app-specific Stripe account's secret key**.
+> #### Multi-tenant mechanics
-> During installation, the app UI prompts the merchant to enter their Stripe account's keys so that it can initiate an OAuth grant code authorization flow that links the merchant's Stripe account to the app's Stripe Connect-enabled account.
-This arrangement allows the merchant to change the Stripe account they use without breaking the app.
-It also ensures that the merchant's self-managed Stripe account stores all charge and payment data, including both subscriptions and the shopper's one-time purchases.
-This architectural pattern dramatically reduces the app's PCI compliance burden.
+> During installation, the app UI prompts the merchant to enter their Stripe account's keys so that the app can initiate an OAuth grant code authorization flow that links the merchant's Stripe account to the app's Stripe Connect-enabled account.

 ### Create Stripe accounts